indecisiveuser/indecisiveuser.github.io/_posts/2019-12-25-Final-Project-Daily-Log.md

 **January 13th**

 Today, I started work on fixing some documentation issues mentioned in the 'good first issue' category of sci-kit learn's issues tab.
 The link to this issues is [here](https://github.com/scikit-learn/scikit-learn/issues/15761).
-I worked on the \_.validation under model_selection to streamline documentation, specifically taking away 'optional' in the docs.
+I worked on the \_validation under model_selection to streamline documentation, specifically taking away 'optional' in the docs.
 I am hoping to finish this up tomorrow, and hopefully submit a Pull Request.<br><br>

 However, I do have some questions:<br>
-1) If the base function has y w/ a default value of None, should all functions in the same vein have the same?
-Right now, some have y=None and some only have y, but the docs still said they were 'optional'
+1) If the base function has y and a default value of None, should all functions in the same vein have the same?
+Right now, some have y=None and some only have y, but the docs still said they were 'optional'<br>
-2) If a function doesn't have a parameters section, should I add one?
+2) If a function doesn't have a parameters section, should I add one?<br>
 3) How do I deal with 'optional' when it is in reference to the possible outputs of a function?

 **January 15th**